omarxsaeed/BlogBlooms/README.md

 # BlogBlooms
-ITI project using node.js, express and MongoDB
+ITI project, a blog website build using node.js, express and MongoDB and Bootstrap